Jul 17, 2025

 Q: What kinds of electrical problems can insulated cables help avoid?

 A: They prevent dangers like electric shocks, short circuits, and fires.
-These dangers can happen from faulty wiring, too many plugs in one outlet, water near wires, or damaged cables.
-Insulated cables keep electricity contained.
-This enhances safety.
+Such dangers can happen from faulty wiring, overloading outlets, water near wires, or damaged cables.
+By containing electricity, insulated cables enhance safety.

 Q: How does insulation prevent electrical leaks or short circuits?